Our church has served the people of Whitehaven since 1920.

 In the Beginning

-New Life Church commenced, like many churches across the nation, as a small group of people who, following a renewal of interest in the Holy Spirit across the world in the early 20th century, found it difficult to remain within the structures of the mainline denominations.
-In 1920, two families living in the Kells area of Whitehaven, the Smiths and the McAllisters, started meetings in their houses to which others were invited.
-Prayer and Bible study brought an emphasis on the experience of the ‘Baptism in the Holy Spirit’ and related doctrines that were later to become distinctive to the Pentecostal movement.
+New Life Church started as a small group of people who, following a renewal of interest in the Holy Spirit across the world in the early 20th century, found it difficult to remain within the structures of the mainline denominations.
+In 1920, two families living in the Kells area of Whitehaven, the Smiths and the McAllisters, started open meetings in their homes.
+An emphasis was brought, through prayer and studying the Bible, on the experience of the Holy Spirit and related ideas that were later to become distinctive to the Pentecostal movement.

-In 1924, a number of such groups across the nation joined together to form the Assemblies of God in Great Britain and Ireland, also known as AoG.
-The Whitehaven group applied to join and were accepted as one of the founding assemblies.
+In 1924, a number of like-minded groups across the nation joined together to form the Assemblies of God in Great Britain and Ireland (AoG).
+The Whitehaven group applied to join and were accepted as one of the founding churches.

 Numbers and Moving Out

 Growing numbers of people kept attending, and soon the home meetings were too full.
 To accommodate such rapid growth, premises were rented over a coffee shop in Tangier Street, where a Pastor Pomeroy was the minister for a short period.
-An eldership was formed and it was from this group of men that the subsequent pastors were drawn until 1977.
+A leadership team was formed and it was from this group of men that the subsequent pastors were drawn until 1977.

 Soon after, with the Tangier Street room becoming too small, two rooms were rented on the second floor of Catherine Mill (also known as Barracks Mill).
 With access up the outside fire escape, it was known as “climbing the golden stairs to glory” due to the exuberance of the worship and preaching.
 Hugh McAllister was appointed as Pastor for a number of years, although he preferred to be known as the “presiding elder”.